Cal-Rex/milestone-project-4-fly-movement-library/README.md

 - bottom border on list elements flashes white before turning to desired color
 - when menu items in footer are targeted, the ancher targets the Paragraph tag it sits in, but the button will not activate it's hover element unless directly hovered over
 - some thumbnail text clashes with the alignment of the SVG elements superimposed over the top of them
     - procedural code and extra database logic needed for thumbnails. simply a boolean data field to determine the alignment of the thumbnail title, then have javascript alter svg alignments based on the returned data on page load.
+- when logging in directly after logging out, the app will generate 2 messages upon sign in if a user signs out and then back in again
+- attempting to use email password recovery will result in a 500 error (feature not implemented for assessment)
+- on the edit profile page, the search button animates on form button hover
+- search offcanvas does not have scroll ability, so when suggestions list is longer than viewport height, not all can be seen
+- if a value is entered into the search field and then removed, all movements become suggested in the offcanvas.

 ___